 Rows 5-22: Repeat rows 3-4 nine times.
 (1 V on row 22).

-Row 23: Ch 3, turn, sk next ch, dc in center of next V, sk next ch, dc in last st, fasten off.
+Row 23: Ch 3, turn, sk next ch, dc in center of next V, sk next ch, dc in last st.

-Edging: With larger hook, and with RS facing, join MC in side of first st of row 1 of kerchief (where it meets the band).
-Working in sides of rows, work 69 sc evenly spaced up to top of row 23 (point), work 59 sc back down to the other end of row 1.
+Edging: With larger hook, and with RS facing, join green in side of first st of row 1 of kerchief (where it meets the band).
+Working in sides of rows, work 69 sc evenly spaced up to top of row 23 (point), work 69 sc back down to the other end of row 1.
 Fasten off.

 Weave in all ends.

-A downloadable pdf of this pattern is also available in my Craftsy store or on Ravelry for a $1 fee.
+A downloadable pdf of this pattern is available on Ravelry for a small fee.
 The fee for the pdf format is to offset the advertising revenue lost when you print or download the pattern rather than viewing it online.